-Type of Sampling Location Monitoring Location Name Monitoring Location Description Influent INF-001 Any point in the treatment plant headworks at which all waste tributary to the treatment system is present and proceeding any phase of treatment.
-Effluent EFF-001 A point following all treatment where all waste tributary to Discharge Point Nos.
-001 and 002 is present, but prior to discharge.
-Effluent EFF-002 A point following all treatment but prior to discharge, where only effluent to be discharged to Discharge Point No. 002 is present.
-Receiving Water RSW-001 A point in South San Francisco Bay located at the Palo Alto Sailing Station
+Type of Sampling Location Monitoring Location Name Monitoring Location Description Influent INF-001 A point in the treatment plant headworks at which all waste tributary to the treatment system is present and preceding any phase of treatment.
+Latitude 37.42048, Longitude -122.0167 A point following all treatment, including dechlorination, at which all waste tributary to Discharge Point No. 001 is present but prior to discharge.
+Latitude 37.42028, Longitude -122.0167